-Work with Information and Advice Team to list current day opportunities available in an accessible format on Adult Social Care BCP Council web pages.
+Accessible Information 1: Work with Information and Advice Team to list current day opportunities available in an accessible format on Adult Social Care BCP Council web pages.

-Consider availability of up to date, online information about day opportunities e.g., session availability, costs, activities offered etc. that providers can access to keep up to date and users can access to be able to contact day opportunities directly.
+Accessible Information 2: Consider availability of up to date, online information about day opportunities e.g., session availability, costs, activities offered etc. that providers can access to keep up to date and users can access to be able to contact day opportunities directly.

-Introduce a regular newsletter detailing day opportunities and available in day services, local libraries, community centres etc.
+Accessible Information 3: Introduce a regular newsletter detailing day opportunities which is available in day services, local libraries, community centres etc.